No. 18 Ohio State routs UMass Lowell 76-56

 UMass-Lowell: The River Hawks have a veteran squad and could be a team to watch in the America East this season.
 But they couldn’t stay with the more-talented Buckeyes.

+“This was a great game for us and our players,” UMass-Lowell coach Jay Duquette said.
+“We did some good things and learned some things about ourselves today.
+Ohio State was really unselfish.
+The ball moves with them, and they make the right play.”

 Ohio State: Buckeyes get plenty of contributions against an overmatched team.
-A better gauge of where they are early will come midweek against national power Villanova.
+A better gauge of where they are early will come against Villanova.

+“We are always excited for our next opponent, but this is a top-10 opponent,” Kaleb Wesson said.
+“But this is about us.
+If we come in with the right mindset and work hard and prepare, I feel like we’ll be in a good position to win the game.”

 UP NEXT